owncloud/ios-legacy/automation_Test/README.md

 ```
 python nameTest.py
 ```
-or with nose
+or with nose:
 ```
-nosetest config.ini
+nosetests -c config.ini
 ```